Weekdays 9:30am - 7pm.

 What causes lipedema?

-Despite ongoing research efforts, the exact cause of lipedema remains elusive.
 Lipedema can affect people who are of healthy weight too, not just people who are obese.

-Lipedema progression varies among individuals.
-While some may experience minimal or no progression, others may advance more rapidly.
 Hormonal changes, childbirth, menopause, weight fluctuations, and stress can accelerate progression, though other illnesses may also contribute, albeit rarely.

-Key characteristics of lipedema
+What are the Key characteristics of lipedema?

 • Fatty deposits primarily in the legs, occasionally in the arms